 The following fittings are added in this specific order (refer to picture below):

 - Valve (we were concerned that the tire inflator would constantly slowly leaks, turns out it doesn’t.
 We would still install a valve to shut it down for winter or if a leak happens in the future.
 We don’t want our Air-Lift bags to deflate.);

 - A short air line run (like 2 inches);

 - 6 feet (or else) Air Hose with 1/4 MPT ends (use teflon tape!);

 - Quick Connect Air Coupler (use teflon tape!);

 - Bicycle Tire Inflator for Presta and Schrader valves.

-We’re using a Quick Fist Mount (http://amzn.to/2xVWgoi) to hold the air hose in place:
+We’re using a Quick Fist Mount (Buy on Amazon) to hold the air hose in place: